erickhun/blog/content/posts/why-you-should-have-a-side-project.md

 description = ""
 draft = false
 image = "/img/about-bg.jpg"
-title = "Why you should have a Side Project"
+title = "Why you should have a side project"
 +++

 I often advocate people surrounding me to build their own side projects.
 I believe they can fulfill you in so many ways: for your career, your relationships, or your independence.
 [Buffer](https://buffer.com), the company I currently work for, was itself a [side project](https://news.ycombinator.com/item?id=1956119).